Maple Ridge – a snapshot of faith –

 Housing, being more affordable than other municipalities in Metro Vancouver (broadly comparable to Abbotsford), most residents commute to work out of Maple Ridge/Pitt Meadows.
 Former Mayor Ernie Daykin commented “68 per cent leave to work elsewhere and have at least an hour commute.”

 In the light of this reality, Roland Viprick Pastor at St. Paul’s Lutheran commented: “There is a real need to build ‘community’.
 Difficult to do with the ‘garage door’ mentality we have here.”

 Another consequence of being a bedroom community is ‘latchkey kids’.
-“Both parents are away at work elsewhere, kids come and are alone,” said Youth Unlimited’s Dennis Hemminger, who has worked locally with teens for many years.
+“Both parents are away at work for longer periods, kids come and are alone,” said Youth Unlimited’s Dennis Hemminger, who has worked locally with teens for many years.
 “We are piloting a drop in after school Cafe where kids can socialize, play games, do homework and we can build relationships,” he said.
 Youth Unlimited Maple Ridge has two full time and two part time staff and works in five local high schools.
 They consult with school counsellors and connecting with kids at risk.
 They also do a hot breakfast program with church sponsorships and funding, serving over 600 kids a week.

 Maple Ridge/Pitt Meadows or Ridge Meadows as locals sometimes refer to it, has a unique quality of unity amongst it’s church leaders.